Drug addict’s life transformed by generous churchgoers

 “Living in a Hope into Action house has made a huge difference, as I feel really secure there.
 My family can visit, which they couldn’t do when I was homeless or in Hope House.
 It means I can have a relationship back with my kids, who didn’t really want to see me before.

-“My daughter now trusts me to look after her four-year-old grandson while she’s at work.
+“My daughter now trusts me to look after my four-year-old grandson while she’s at work.
 I can cook with him, and go to the shop with him to buy things and spoil him.
 I couldn’t afford to do that before – I was shoplifting to fund my habit.

 “And the church has a support group that helps me.
 I meet Marilyn each week and sometimes go to the church’s social events.
 It’s really important to talk things through with supportive people.
 If I have thoughts about using in my head, I can ring my CA sponsor.
 And I’m also supported by the CA meetings, and at the Fast Track group run by the Society of St James’s Recovery Hub.
 Since living in the Hope into Action house, I’ve also come off Espranor - which is a drug similar to methadone that helps people withdraw from opiates over a period of time.